tekunotri/sludgehud-techno/readme.md

 i will not update this :steamhappy:

-features
+features:

-fixed hudhealthaccount
+* fixed hudhealthaccount
-clear killfeed
+* clear killfeed
-works in minmode 0
+* works in minmode 0
-cleaner menus
+* cleaner menus
-bullshit moved to fit me since i play 4:3 schizoid editing at 5am
+* bullshit moved to fit me since i play 4:3
+* schizoid editing at 5am